Yakiv Smolii: Career

-Chairman of the National Bank of Ukraine
+National Bank of Ukraine

-From March 15, 2018 — appointed Chairman of the National Bank of Ukraine by the decision of the Verkhovna Rada of Ukraine.
-247 deputies of the Verkhovna Rada of Ukraine voted for him.

-"The National Bank must continue to be independent of political spectrum.
+From March 15, 2018 he was appointed Chairman of the National Bank of Ukraine by the decision of the Verkhovna Rada of Ukraine.
+247 deputies of the Verkhovna Rada of Ukraine voted for him, saying "The National Bank must continue to be independent of political spectrum.
 Political independence will allow the National Bank to fulfill its mandate effectively, to ensure price and financial stability."